muskit/qmk-omni-key/README.md

 # Omni-key for QMK

 Custom key function that combines playback controls and mute into a single command.
-Make that knob button more than just the mute button.
+Make that knob button more than just the mute button!

 ![demo](https://github.com/user-attachments/assets/9ea2e0b5-28e6-4496-b11c-2e440a044a4d)

 ## Usage

+If you've ever used wired headphones with a play/pause button on your phone, this will be familiar to you.

 - HOLD: Mute
 - TAP: Play/Pause